A theory of 2+1D bosonic topological orders

 The tensor data $(N^{ij}_{k}, F^{ijm,\al\bt}_{kln,\ga\la})$ satisfying the conditions eqns. \eq{Neq}, \eq{Feq}, \eq{Oeq}, and \eq{dFeq} form a so call \emph{unitary m-fusion category}.
 In fact, we can view the graph $\bmm \emm$ and the graph $\bmm \emm$ as the different ways to fusion three particle types $i,j,k$ to $N^{ijk}_l\equiv \sum_m N^{ij}_m N^{mk}_l = \sum_m N^{in}_l N^{jk}_n$ copies of particles $l$.
 But the two ways of fusions lead to different basis of the space of $N^{ijk}_l$ copies of $l$.
 The $F^{ijm,\al\bt}_{kln,\ga\la}$ tensor is nothing but the unitary transformation that relates the two basis.

 However, here we do not require the existence of trivial particles type.
-Thus the structure we described is not a unitary fusion category ans we call it an unitary m-fusion category (UmFC).
+Thus the structure we described is not a unitary fusion category.
+So we call it an unitary m-fusion category (UmFC).

 We like to stress that the fusion discussed here is not symmetric (\ie we do not require $N^{ij}_k=N^{ji}_k$).
 Thus fusion that we are talking about is the fusion of 1D particles, where their order cannot be changed.
 Therefore UmFC is a classifying theory of 1+1D anomalous topological orders $\cC_{1+1}$.\cite{KW1458,LW1384} Such anomalous topological orders cannot be realized by any well defined 1D lattice models, but they can realized as boundary of 2D lattice models with non-trivial 2+1D topological orders.
 Those 2+1D topological orders $\cC_{2+1}$ are described by modular tensor categories, which are uniquely determined by the $1+1D$ anomalous topological order on the boundary.
 In fact, the 2+1D bulk topological order is the Drinfeld center of the 1+1D anomalous boundary topological order: $C_{2+1}=Z(\cC_{1+1})$.
 One concrete way to compute the Drinfeld center is described in \Ref{LW1384}.